mhorga/mhorga.github.io/_posts/2015-09-16-object-communication-in-ios-with-delegation.markdown

 //model.delegate = self
 {% endhighlight %}

-You will notice that the output changes to just:
+If you run the app again, you will notice that the output changes to just:

 {% highlight swift %}
 Delegate said: